 - Stand your ground.
 Most freelancers who are new to the field often experience clients who try to haggle with them for lower prices.
 Some parties will even try to barter with you, saying that they will feature you and your work on their site or outlet as free promotion, instead of payment.
 It is absolutely vital that you dismiss these offers firmly.
 The world of digital marketing is massive, and there will always be people who will try and get their work done for free.
 Stand up for your integrity as a professional and don’t be afraid to demand payment and get what you have earned.

 - Never stop networking.
 At a certain point along the line, you may feel that you have reached a point where you have enough freelance contacts and have enough projects on your plate.
-However, you must consider that clients could leave any moment based on their necessities.
+However, you must consider that clients could leave at any moment based on their necessities.
 Always keep trying to get new clients through mutual contacts, as it also guarantees that your portfolio stays diverse.
 It also brings an element of stability to the relative turbulence of freelancing.

 With these points in mind, you should be well on your way to a solid freelance career in digital marketing.
 More often than not, it’s the starting phase that people struggle the most with.
 While they are open to the prospect of freelancing and are capable of pursuing it, their inhibitions and apprehensions hold them back.
 As any digital marketer would tell you, you will never realize the full potential of digital marketing unless you put yourself out there and test the waters.
 In the next section, let’s go over some common myths regarding freelancing, and clear the air with the truths surrounding them.

-Let’s say that you have just graduated out of your digital marketing institute, and are looking to pitch your tent as a freelancer in digital marketing.
+Let’s say that you have just graduated from your digital marketing institute, and are looking to pitch your tent as a freelancer in digital marketing.
 Think of the first fear that pops into your head.
 Sometimes, it’s a legitimate concern, like, “How will I compete with big-ticket digital marketing agencies?”.
 Other times, it’s just general misconceptions that cross our minds, such as “Freelancing is not worth my time.”.
 What’s genuine and what isn’t, then?
 Let’s bust each freelancing myth one by one, and shed some light on the matter.

-Freelancing is not a viable option for a full-time career.
+Freelancing is Not a Viable Option for a Full-time Career

 False.
-Freelancing is a perfectly suitable career for anyone who puts their mind and dedicates themselves to it.
+Freelancing is a perfectly suitable career for anyone who puts their mind to it and dedicates themselves to it.
 There exist many full-time freelancers across the world, and they make good money through their various projects.
 They worked their way to the top of their niche, and so can you!

 Whether or not this is true depends entirely on your approach.
 After all, the major draw and appeal of freelancing are that you get to work on your terms!
 Therefore, it’s essential that you draw a line when it comes to your work timings as a freelancer, for a healthy work-life balance.

-Setting up a base as a digital freelancer is hard.
+Setting up a Base as a Digital Freelancer is Hard

 Not!
 No matter what avenue of digital marketing you choose to specialize in, the setup costs will be minimal at best.
 For most departments, all you’ll probably need is a computer and an internet connection!
 Think of it as a long-term future investment.